loris-imageserver/loris/README.md

 the content negotiation and rendering could be put in place and tested.

 Configuration
 -------------
-Please read through `loris.conf`.
+Please read through `etc/loris.conf`.
 Properties and options are explained there.

 Logging
 -------
-Logging is set up in `loris.conf` and is extremely loud by default.
+Logging is set up in `etc/logging.conf` and is extremely loud by default.
 The handlers configured near the bottom of that file control the levels and directories.
 The directories must exist and be writable.